-The Pregnancy & Infant Loss Support Centre (PILSC) is a steadily fast growing registered charity that is meeting an untapped need for specialized bereavement mental health support for families who have experienced miscarriage, stillbirth, neonatal death, and Sudden Infant Death Syndrome (SIDS).
-Since March 2020 PILSC has seen a 300% increase in clients accessing our supports.
-When the COVID-19 Pandemic began, the Mental Health Program quickly pivoted to offer remote access.
-This pivot has allowed the Centre to reach bereaved families in every community across Alberta, with a large increase in rural areas.
+The Pregnancy & Infant Loss Support Centre (PILSC) is a rapidly growing registered charity meeting an urgent need for specialized bereavement mental health support for families who have experienced infertility, miscarriage, Termination for Medical Reasons (TFMR), abortion, stillbirth, neonatal death, and Sudden Infant Death Syndrome (SIDS).
+Our programming continues to see a 75% increase in demand year after year.

-The Pregnancy & Infant Loss Support Centre is vital in helping to redirect the current Mental Health crisis in Canada.
-Each person impacted by loss is vulnerable to long term mental health challenges.
-The Centre’s programming is approaching the challenges faced by bereaved families in the following unique and innovative ways:
+The Pregnancy & Infant Loss Support Centre plays a crucial role in addressing the mental health crisis in Canada.
+Each person affected by loss is at risk for long-term mental health challenges.
+Our programming addresses the needs of bereaved families in unique and innovative ways:

 Karen & Jeff’s Story